Type of horses:

 Age limit: 12+

-Included: Accommodation, meals, drinks with meals, horse riding and activities/excursions mentioned in the programme.
-Pula transfers are included with the 2014 programme.
+Included: Accommodation, meals, drinks with meals, horse riding, Pula airport transfers and activities/excursions mentioned in the programme.

-Not included: Flights, travel insurance, airport transfers (Pula transfers will be included for 2014), tips and extra drinks or services.
+Not included: Flights, travel insurance, Trieste airport transfers, tips and extra drinks or services.

-We highly recommend flights to Pula - Ryanair fly there from Stansted from 1st April.
+We highly recommend flights to Pula - Ryanair fly there from Stansted from 1st April and airport transfers are included.
 If you are flying to Trieste we would like to encourage guests to hire a car and we will provide direction assistance.

 Low cost flights (may be seasonal) include: